emumba-com/emumba-nx-boilerplate-plugin/README.md

 ```bash
  npx emumba-project-setup@latest my-app
 ```
 3. Follow the on-screen prompts to configure your project.
-You can select options for UI libraries, data fetching libraries, state management, React Router, Storybook, and more.
+You can select options for UI libraries, data fetching libraries, state management, React Router, Storybook, the type of application (standalone or monorepo), and the build tool you want to use.

 4. The Emumba Plugin will create the project with your chosen configurations.

-5. You can start your project by navigating to the project directory and using `npm start`.
+5. To start your project, navigate to the project directory.
+If you've created a standalone app, use the command `npm start`.
+For a monorepo project, use `nx serve your_monorepo_appName`.
+6. If you've chosen the Storybook option as true, you can run the Storybook by using the following commands.
+For a standalone project, use `nx storybook`.
+If you've selected a monorepo, use `nx storybook your_monorepo_appName`.

 ## Configuration

 The Emumba Plugin allows you to configure various aspects of your project, including:

+- **Type of Application:** Choose between Standalone or Monorepo project.

+- **Build Tool:** Choose between Webpack or Vite.

 - **UI Library:** Choose between Material UI, Ant Design, or None.

 - **Data Fetching Library:** Choose between React Query, SWR, or None.

+- **Form Library:** Choose between React Hook Form, Formik, or None.

+- **Default Stylesheet:** Choose between CSS, SASS, or Styled-Components.

 - **React Router:** Configure whether or not to include React Router for handling navigation.